pingbird/notes/notes/opinions/prime-directive.md

 And here we get back to the prime directive and true morality, is it good or bad that self-replicating AGI could replace us over millennia?
 I believe the prime directive says that is a good thing.

-If humanity is entitled to exploit the world's resources then so are other forms of life, in the grand scheme of things humanity is just the catalyst of a slow-motion explosion of hydrocarbons.
+If humanity is entitled to exploit the world's resources then so are other forms of life, in the grand scheme humanity is just the catalyst of a slow-motion explosion of hydrocarbons.
 We are not inherently better than a GPU farm at predicting the future or maximizing future possible actions of intelligence.